Usama1190/modern-python/piaic/py1_hello_string/README.md

 ### Command line interface of Anaconda prompt

-Then look at this like,
+Then look at this,

 ```
 (base) C:/Users>_
 ```

-This is base environment where all packages, and something like this installed
+This is base environment where all packages, and something like this installed.

-Type python --version or Python --version or py --version (for checking version of python)
+Type python --version or Python --version or py --version (for checking version of python).

 ```
 (base) C:/Users>python --version
 Python 3.12.7
 ```

-This is the answer of current version of python (3.12.7)
+This is the answer of current version of python (3.12.7).

-Then write python
+Then write python,

 ```
 (base) C:/Users>python